klonyyy/MCUViewer-docs/documentation/VariableViewer/VariableViewer.md

 :align: center
 ```

-1. Turn on cursors
+1. Turn on cursors.
-2. Drag the X0 or X1 cursor
+2. Drag the X0 or X1 cursor.
-3. The results are shown close to the X1 cursor
+3. The results are shown close to the X1 cursor.
 4. The values ov variables are displayed in the legend.
 These are the Y-axis values at X0 cursor position.

 ### Statistics window